wmetcalf/LnkParse3/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t, --target          print target only
+  -h, --help            show this help message and exit -t, --target          print shortcut target only
-  -j, --json            print output in JSON
+  -d DUMP, --dump DUMP  dump additional data to a file -j, --json            print output in JSON
   -c CP, --codepage CP  set codepage of ASCII strings -a, --all             print all extracted data (i.e. offsets and sizes)